 There are several types of treatments available to men with ED, including pills, vacuum erection devices, and penile injections.
 However, these therapies are typically conducted on an “as-needed” basis and may work for only one sexual encounter at a time.
 They can be cumbersome and also have varying side effects.
 Acoustic wave therapy is different, as it targets the erectile mechanism so that men are more likely to have erections on their own.

-To administer shockwave therapy, a doctor applies a probe to the penis which is coated in a special gel.
+To administer Shock wave therapy Erectile Dysfunction, a doctor applies a probe to the penis which is coated in a special gel.
 Specific areas of the penis are targeted.
 Treatment sessions may last for fifteen to twenty minutes.
 Men usually don’t need anesthesia or experience discomfort, although they might have a tingling sensation in the treated area.

 Clinical trials of Acoustic wave therapy for ED have had encouraging results.
 One study showed a 76% improvement in ED symptoms.
 The process has been well tolerated by patients.
 Many men have found that their erections have improved and they are able to once again engage in intercourse without pills, injections, or vacuums.
 Men with more severe ED may still need to take ED medication in addition to having Acoustic wave therapy but experienced much better results and often take less medication after the treatment sessions.

 What to expect during your Acoustic wave program.

 After a thorough consultation and physical examination, the provider will determine if you are an appropriate candidate for the procedure.

 Acoustic wave therapy normally consists of 6 treatment sessions that are scheduled either twice a week for 3 weeks or once a week for 6 weeks.
 Therapy can be customized to each specific patient’s desire or need.